delta34377/dogleg/docs/ai_context.md

 - ✅ **Smart Blended Feed implemented** - 70/30 mix of following/discovery content
 - ✅ **Discovery content with indicators** - Shows why users see suggested rounds
 - ✅ **Deployed to Vercel** - Live at https://dogleg-eta.vercel.app/
+- ✅ **Mobile tab focus authentication completely resolved**
+  - Smart refocus logic with token expiry awareness (only refreshes when <30s to expiry)
+  - Fixed stale closure bug using userRef for event handlers
+  - Robust expires_at parsing handles both string and number formats from different Supabase versions
+  - Removed duplicate auth guards in AuthenticatedApp (single-guard pattern)
+  - Fixed React useMemo dependencies for rechecking state
+  - No more false logouts, infinite loading, or unnecessary refreshes on tab switches

+### Key Technical Decisions
+1. **userRef Pattern**: Event handlers in useEffect with [] deps use refs to avoid stale closures
+2. **Smart Refocus**: Only refresh when `tokenExpiry - now <= 30 seconds` OR no user
+3. **Robust Parsing**: Handle both `expires_at` as number (UNIX) and string (ISO)
+4. **Single Guard**: ProtectedRoute is the ONLY place that redirects to /login
+5. **Event Sources**: Use visibilitychange and pageshow, but NOT focus (fires too often)

 # Feed Strategy Decision